Overview of Azure Files Azure Active Directory Domain Service (Azure AD DS) Authentication Support for SMB Access

-Azure Files supports identity-based authentication over SMB (Server Message Block) (preview) through Azure Active Directory (Azure AD) Domain Services.
-Your domain-joined Windows virtual machines (VMs) can access Azure file shares using Azure AD credentials.
+Azure Files supports identity-based authentication over Server Message Block (SMB) through Azure Active Directory Domain Services (Azure AD DS).
+Your domain-joined Windows virtual machines (VMs) can access Azure file shares by using Azure Active Directory (Azure AD) credentials.

-Azure AD authenticates an identity such as a user, group, or service principal with role-based access control (RBAC).
-You can define custom RBAC roles that encompass common sets of permissions used to access Azure Files.
+You can manage Azure Files share-level access to an identity such as a user or group in Azure AD by using role-based access control (RBAC).
+You can define custom RBAC roles that include common sets of permissions used to access Azure Files.
 When you assign your custom RBAC role to an Azure AD identity, that identity is granted access to an Azure file share according to those permissions.

-As part of the preview, Azure Files also supports preserving, inheriting, and enforcing NTFS DACLs on all files and directories in a file share.
+Azure Files also supports preserving, inheriting, and enforcing NTFS DACLs on all files and directories in a file share.
 If you copy data from a file share to Azure Files, or vice versa, you can specify that NTFS DACLs are maintained.
-In this way you can implement backup scenarios using Azure Files, preserving your NTFS DACLS between your on-premises file share and your cloud file share.
+In this way you can implement backup scenarios by using Azure Files, preserving your NTFS DACLS between your on-premises file share and your cloud file share.

-- Azure AD authentication over SMB is not supported for Linux VMs for the preview release.
-Only Windows Server VMs are supported.
+- Azure AD DS authentication for Server Message Block (SMB) access is not supported for Linux VMs.
+Only Windows VMs are supported.

-- Azure AD authentication is available only for storage accounts created after September 24, 2018.
+- Azure AD DS authentication for SMB access is available only for storage accounts created after September 24, 2018.

-- Azure AD authentication over SMB and NTFS ACL persistent is not supported on Azure file shares managed by Azure File Sync Service.
+- Azure AD DS authentication for SMB access and NTFS DACL persistence is not supported on Azure file shares managed by Azure File Sync.

-To learn how to enable Azure AD authentication over SMB for Azure Files, see Enable Azure Active Directory authentication over SMB for Azure Files (Preview).
+To learn how to enable Azure AD DS authentication for Azure Files, see Enable Azure Active Directory Domain Service Authentication over SMB for Azure Files.

-It's helpful to understand some key terms relating to Azure AD authentication over SMB for Azure Files:
+It's helpful to understand some key terms relating to Azure AD Domain Service authentication over SMB for Azure Files:

 Azure Active Directory (Azure AD)